vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

     retention-days: 30
 ```

-Both formats can technically coexist in one project (Spring merges them), but defining the *same* key in both is a genuine source of "why isn't my property taking effect" bugs — pick one format for a project and stay consistent.
-YAML tends to read better once settings are deeply nested; `.properties` stays popular for being flat and easy to `grep`.
+Both can coexist in one project, but defining the same key in both is a real source of "why isn't my property taking effect" bugs — pick one format and stay consistent.

-For a small, one-off value, `@Value("${some.key}")` on a field is fine.
-For a *group* of related settings, a typed configuration class is clearer and gets validated at startup instead of failing later when a typo'd key silently returns `null`:
+For one small value, `@Value("${some.key}")` on a field is fine.
+For a related group, a typed class is clearer and gets validated at startup instead of silently returning `null` on a typo'd key:

 ```java
 @ConfigurationProperties(prefix = "app.feature")